VerifyTests/Verify.SourceGenerators/readme.md

   ## Ignoring Files

-To ignore specific source text use `IgnoreGeneratedResultInstance`.
+To ignore specific source text use `IgnoreGeneratedResult`.
 This uses an expression of type `Func<GeneratedSourceResult, bool>` to determine which outputs are ignored.

 For example to ignore files with the name `helper` or that contain the text `static void SayHello()`: